 The Federal Supplemental Educational Opportunity Grant is awarded to Pell eligible, undergraduate students who have not received a Bachelor's degree and demonstrate exceptional financial need - those with the lowest EFC as determined by the Free Application for Federal Student Aid (FAFSA).
 Priority is given to students who meet the priority deadline (March 15th) and enroll full-time.
 SEOG may be awarded to students who apply late or enroll less than full-time based on funding.

 The amount of SEOG you receive depends on your financial need, the amount of other aid received and the availability of funds.
 Each school participating in the program receives a set amount of SEOG funds each year from the U.S. Department of Education.
 When all funds have been exhausted, no more SEOG awards can be made for the year.
 It is important to apply early to be considered for SEOG funds.

-The TEACH Grant program awards eligible students who plan to teach and complete the TEACH Grant Agreement to Serve up to $4,000 per year (pro-rated for less than full-time).
+The Teacher Education Assistance for College and Higher Education (TEACH) Grant program awards eligible students who plan to teach and complete the TEACH Grant Agreement to Serve up to $4,000 per year (pro-rated for less than full-time).
 The maximum allowed for a baccalaureate or post-baccalaureate certification program is $16,000 and a graduate program has an $8,000 maximum limit.

 High-need fields recognized for TEACH Grant are: